daniellegruber/ts-traversal/README.md

 where `$TS_TRAVERSAL` is the path to your ts-traversal folder.

 ## Under the hood
+### cleanOctaveC.ts
+- Overview
+  - Use after newly downloading OctaveC folder to update matrix.c and main.h so they're compatible with ts_traversal
+### cleanUp.ts
+- Overview
+  - "Cleans up" MATLAB files in OctaveC/tests folder so that they're easier to parse and convert to C code
 ### index.ts
 - Overview
   - Entry-point code